 Claire Beauchamp Fraser is a nurse who has just been through World War II.
 She goes on a second honeymoone to the Scottish Highlands with her husband, a man she has met for only a few days during the war years.
 As she touches a stone in an ancient standing stone formation, she is transported back in time to the 1740s, a time which in Scotland was characterized by the Jacobite uprisings.
 She finds herself abducted by a band of Highland men and taken to Castle Leoch, where the locals are highly suspicious of her claims to be a woman of fine birth who has been robbed by highwaymen.

 In this Pulitzer winning classic, Michael Shaara tells the story of the Battle of Gettysburg in the American Civil War from both Union and Confederate sides.
 This is not a history text however, since Shaara has written it as a novel.
 Mainly focusing on Union Colonel Chamberlain and Confederate General Longstreet, the pivotal battle and its players come alive on the page.

 These books are both set in ancient Egypt.
 The descriptions are quite good and adequately set the scene for epic battles to save the nation and the royal family.
-While the stories themselves are pretty decent, Smith’s style can be summed up in one word: Wordcrapper!
-Argh!
-Descriptions of feelings in epic prose are all […]

 The story set in a small village in Northwestern India in 1947, during the division of India into India and Pakistan.
 The village is on the border with Pakistan, with both Sikh and Muslim inhabitants.
 The two ethnic groups have been living together in the village for centuries, but events in the wider world around them are forcing separation.

 Historical novel about England around the Third Crusade.
 Scott is a bit less fixated on tactical and weaponry minutiae than modern historical novelists.
 The style is heavy at times but this book is thoroughly enjoyable.
 A great yarn of adventure, love, and heroism.

 The king of the one word title (Mexico!
 Hawaii!
 Centennial!
 Iberia!) tries his hand at the space program, and does it well.
 This dramatization of the (mainly US) space program from its origins in Peenemunde in 1944 to post Apollo era, with some fictional tangents, is extremely well researched.
 If you are even vaguely interested in the space program, you will enjoy it.

 Although this novel of British code breaking during World War II received good reviews, and I have no doubt of it’s historical accuracy, it thoroughly failed to captivate me and I gave up on it after only about a hundred pages.